 Score: A Film Music Documentary (2016) follows the creative struggles of designing a modern film soundtrack from scratch.
 Featuring some of Hollywood’s premier composers, the film explores the power and influence of film scores in the modern world and gives viewers a privileged look inside the musical challenges of the process of composing a score.

-Producer Robert Kraft will join moderator David Novak (Music, UCSB) for a post-screening discussion.
+Producer Robert Kraft joined David Novak (Music, UCSB) for a post-screening discussion.

 Producer Robert Kraft

 Robert Kraft is the former President of Fox Music, which produced Avatar, Titanic, Moulin Rouge and many more under his direction.
 An Oscar, Golden Globe and Grammy-nominated composer, Kraft co-produced all of the Oscar- and Grammy Award-winning songs in The Little Mermaid, including the Academy Award-winning song “Under The Sea.”
 Kraft is a member of the Music Branch of the Academy of Motion Picture Arts and Sciences.